d1vij/py-bridge/README.md

 # PyBridge
 PyBridge is a simple Node.js library for running Python functions without modifying your existing Python scripts.

-It automatically sets up a Python virtual environment local to the nodejs enviornment upon installation.
+It uses your existing python environment to run the scripts.

 > [!NOTE]
-> The only python dependency is the `requests` library.
-Without it the python runtime cannot  communicate to the nodejs runtime.
+> The only Python dependency required is the requests module, which enables communication between the Python runtime and the ? > Node.js runtime.
+Although the Python runtime can automatically install this module if it is not found, it is strongly ?  recommended to install it in advance to avoid delays or unexpected runtime issues.

 ## Installation